Skip to main content

 Stage Manager & Math Notes

-The iPad Air M3 starts at $599 for the 11-inch and $799 for the 13-inch, making it the most popular choice among college students and everyday professionals.
-The M3 chip features an 8-core CPU and 9-core GPU, delivering performance that handles every note-taking task — including Apple Intelligence features — without breaking a sweat.
+The iPad Air starts at $599 for the 11-inch and $799 for the 13-inch, making it the most popular choice among college students and everyday professionals.
+Its Apple Silicon performance handles every note-taking task, including Apple Intelligence features, without breaking a sweat.

 The Liquid Retina display looks great for reading and writing, though it lacks the OLED contrast and ProMotion refresh rate of the Pro.
 For most note-takers, that difference is barely noticeable in daily use.
 The iPad Air is fully compatible with the Apple Pencil Pro and supports Stage Manager, giving you much of the Pro's productivity ecosystem at a significantly lower price.